TankerHQ/quickstart-examples/client/web/tutorial/README.md

 ## Step by step tutorial

-Right now, we are going to make sure the data is stored encrypted on the server, while still allowing users transparent access to their resources.
+Right now, we are going to make sure the data is stored encrypted on the server, while still allowing users transparent access to their notes.

 As explained above, the server already contains the required modifications.